 Nevertheless, to be conservative (i.e., to avoid false positive/Type I errors), many researchers use two-tailed p-values regardless whether their hypothesis is one- or two-tailed.

-For a test of group differences, the p-value evaluates the likelihood that you would observe a difference as large or larger than the one you observed between the groups if there were no systematic difference between the groups, as depicted in Figure 7.4.
-For instance, when evaluating whether Quarterbacks have longer careers than Running Backs, and you observed a mean difference of 0.03 years, the p-value evaluates the likelihood that you would observe a difference as larger or larger than 0.03 years between the groups if Quarterbacks do not differ from Running Backs in terms of the length of their career.
+For a test of group differences, the p-value evaluates the likelihood that you would observe a difference as large or larger than the one you observed between the groups if there were no systematic difference between the groups in the population, as depicted in Figure 9.4.
+For instance, when evaluating whether Quarterbacks have longer careers than Running Backs, and you observed a mean difference of 0.03 years, the p-value evaluates the likelihood that you would observe a difference as large or larger than 0.03 years between the groups if, in truth among all Quarterbacks and Running Backs in the NFL, Quarterbacks do not differ from Running Backs in terms of the length of their career.

 Code